wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 Made improvements to the following integrations in May 2022:

-* Dynatrace:

-  * We made updates to the Dynatrace setup instructions.
-  * Metrics are no longer duplicated.
+* Dynatrace -- Updated the list of metrics.
+For all supported metrics descriptions, see the [Dynatrace documentation](https://www.dynatrace.com/support/help/how-to-use-dynatrace/metrics/built-in-metrics/).

 * Fluentd -- Updated the Fluentd integration and now you can monitor Fluend on Kubernetes.

-* PostgreSQL -- Updated the setup instructions.
+* PostgreSQL -- Updated the setup instructions and configuration with new extensions to monitor the database.
 * TAS Beta:
   * Updates to the dashboards.
   * Added alerts.
 These alerts come from an older version of the integration and are not fully supported yet.
 * Kubernetes -- Added Kubernetes control plane alerts.

+We updated the metrics descriptions for the following list of integrations:

+* Apache HTTP
+* Apache Tomcat
+* Apache Solr
+* Apache Spark
+* Consul
+* Istio
+* Java
+* mongoDB
+* Spring Cloud Data Flow
+* Windows Service
+* Zabbix
+* ZooKeeper

 ## April 2022